 Gary Mokotoff- <mokotoff@...>

-opened this week.
-Located at the Jewish National and University Library at
+Center opened this week.
+Located at the Jewish National and

-operate on an interdisciplinary basis and also in a collaborative way with
+plans to operate on an interdisciplinary basis and also in a

-international Founding Committee, headed by Sallyann Sack, of Washington,
+of an international Founding Committee, headed by Sallyann Sack, of

-DC. and Yosef Lamdan of Israel.
-Lamdan, a former Israeli ambassador to the
+Washington, DC. and Yosef Lamdan of Israel.
+Lamdan, a former Israeli

-Vatican, has been appointed as Director of the Institute.
+ambassador to the Vatican, has been appointed as Director of the

-in September with a view to setting research and teaching priorities for the
+Jerusalem in September with a view to setting research and teaching

 Its e-mail address is info@IIJG.com.